walter-weinmann/b_trees/README.md

     Order = pos_integer()
     B-Tree = b_tree()

 Returns a new empty b-tree.
-The order is defined as the maximum number of children nodes a non-leaf node may hold.
+The order Order (min.
+4) is defined as the maximum number of children nodes a non-leaf node may hold.

 ### enter (Key, Value, B-Tree1) -> B-Tree2 ###